-Sometimes we may identify something unusual, troubling, or sensitive: a situation that you have not come across before, a concern about the way your team is doing something or about the processes and technology that support you.
-It could be a concern about another member of your team or about a team that you work with.
-It may even by a concern that your colleagues have dismissed or that they advise you to ignore - but all the same, something still does not feel right.
+Sometimes we may identify something unusual, troubling, or sensitive - a new situation, a concern about the way our team is doing something, or about the processes and technology that support us.
+It could be a concern about another team member or a team we collaborate with.
+It may even be a concern that our colleagues have dismissed or that they advised to ignore - we should trust our instincts if something still does not feel right.

-There are three primary ways in which you can share concerns in Danske Bank:
+There are three primary ways in which we can share concerns in Danske Bank:

-- You can discuss your concerns with your immediate manager or a trusted colleague, - Contact your local compliance officer or HR Legal, - Use our Whistleblower system.
+- Discuss concerns with immediate manager or a trusted colleague, - · Contact local compliance officer or a specialist team such as HR Legal, - Use our Whistleblower system.

-There is no fixed rule, but you may consider the following as useful examples for when to share your concerns:
+There is no fixed rule, but we consider the following examples useful for determining when to share our concerns:

-- If you are unsure about what to do, - If you see something that does not seem right, - If you suspect any wrongdoing, - If no conventional alerts or escalation channel seem appropriate.
+- If we are unsure about what to do,

+- · If we see something that does not seem right,

+- If we suspect any wrongdoing.

-The Whistleblowing Scheme gives you a safe and simple channel when you do not feel comfortable or feel it is inappropriate to speak up and share our concerns with our colleagues or manager - you can choose to report breaches or concerns anonymously.
-We do not accept any retaliation or unfair treatment for speaking up or raising concerns in good faith.
+If no regular alerts or escalation channel seem appropriate, or if we do not feel comfortable to speak up and share our concerns with our trusted colleagues, manager, or a specialist, the Whistleblowing Scheme provides a secure and simple channel to report breaches, conduct breaches, or concerns anonymously.
+The Group does not accept any retaliation or unfair treatment for speaking up or raising concerns in good faith.